- Warm and welcoming people

-If you live in any of the green countries on the map below, you won’t need any Visa to visit Mexico, and you will be able to stay 180 days.
+If you live in any of the green countries on the map below, you won’t need a Visa to visit Mexico, and you will be able to stay up to 180 days.

 You will have the possibility, after the 180 days, to leave Mexico and visit a nearby country for a few days to then come to Mexico back for another 180-days period.

-However, if you wish to work in Mexico, and to stays longer than 180 days we recommend you apply for a temporary resident Visa.
+However, if you wish to work in Mexico, and to stay longer than 180 days we recommend you apply for a temporary resident visa.
 It will cost you about 40 USD and will allow you to stay between 180 days and four years in Mexico.

 It will cost you more if you decide to hire a lawyer to take care of your application.
 Trisha from Psimonmyway.com has written a great article that explains everything about this Visa.

 Please note that you are not allowed to work from Mexico without a work permit, as per most of the countries in this world.

 As Mexico became more open to tourists, expats from around the world, and also local entrepreneurs and freelancers, co-working spots have grown considerably as this article from Mexico City Streets shows.

 Like most countries in North and Central America, you will find type A and type B electrical sockets:

 If you are in a remote place and you are having issues with your Macbook, then you will probably need to go to the nearest big city.